Breaking News | UN ‘gravely concerned’ for safety of refugees in Niger, following Boko Haram attack

 Secretary-General Antonio Guterres condemned the attack and reiterated the UN’s commitment to support national efforts to consolidate democratic governance, promote social cohesion and boost sustainable development, his Spokesperson said in a statement.

-UNHCR spokesperson Babar Baloch, sais on Tuesday, that attackers destroyed nearly two-thirds of the town’s homes, burned the Toumour market to the ground, and killed more than 1,000 cattle, according to local reports.
+UNHCR spokesperson Babar Baloch, said on Tuesday, that attackers destroyed nearly two-thirds of the town’s homes, burned the Toumour market to the ground, and killed more than 1,000 cattle, according to local reports.

 “Following the attack, most of the population fled to the bush, with some people returning only at daytime,” he added.